 - Successful completion of a summative program assessment

 *Individuals with professional sign accreditation, native signers or others with demonstrative sign skills may be exempt from this requirement.
 Exemptions will be applied individually after consulting with the department.

 - Three communication sciences courses, if your undergraduate degree is not a communication sciences degree from TWU

 - Five education courses (13 SCH), if you are seeking Texas teacher certification

 See the Graduate Catalog for specifics on the courses in this program of study.

 As a student in this program, you must have access to a working environment with children who are deaf or hard of hearing.
 You also must have the ability to communicate effectively in American Sign Language.*

 *Sign skills will be evaluated throughout the program.
 If you are a non-native user of ASL or have not passed a state or national sign communication assessment, please discuss this with the program advisor.

 An advantage of this master’s degree is the field-based component.
-You will earn three to six credit hours in one of three ways:
+Several courses include this experience.
+Additionally, you will earn three to six credit hours in one of three ways:

 - Student teaching: Teach full-time in a deaf education classroom for 14 weeks, minimum seven weeks at elementary level and seven weeks at secondary level.*